-When at a clinical site you are required to dress appropriately, wear your Chamberlain lab coat and name tag at all times and introduce yourself to each patient as a Chamberlain AGPCNP student.
+When at a clinical site you are required to follow the clinical site dress code, and wear your name tag at all times, and introduce yourself to each patient as a Chamberlain PMHNP student.
 A positive, open, professional communication style, willingness and eagerness to learn and the ability to accept and act on constructive feedback in clinical sites are paramount to a successful practicum learning experience.